 Philippi – June 3, 1861

-The first skirmish of the Operations in Western Virginia Campaign, the Battle of Philippi, also called the Battle of Philippi Races took place in Barbour County on June 3, 1861.
+The first skirmish of the Operations in Western Virginia Campaign, the Battle of Philippi, also called the Battle of Philippi Races, took place in Barbour County on June 3, 1861.
 At the time of the battle Union General Thomas A. Morris, who was temporarily in command of Union forces in western Virginia, mounted a two-prong advance under Colonel Ebenezer Dumont and Benjamin F. Kelley against a small Confederate occupation force at Philippi under Confederate Colonel George A. Porterfield.
 Kelley marched on back roads from near Grafton on June 2 to reach the rear of the town, while Dumont moved south from Webster.
-Both columns arrived at Philippi before dawn on the June 3rd.
+Both columns arrived at Philippi before dawn on June 3.
 The resulting surprise attack routed the Confederate troops, forcing them to retreat to Huttonsville.
-Although a small affair, this was considered the first major land action in the Eastern Theater.
+Although a small affair, this was considered the first significant land action in the Eastern Theater.
 The Union victory resulted in estimated casualties of four of the Union and 26 of the Confederate.

 Laurel Hill – July 7-11, 1861

 After the Battle of Philippi, five days of skirmishing took place in Barbour County between July 7 and July 11, 1861.
 This skirmishing was a diversionary attack to the opening portion of the Battle of Rich Mountain.
 After the Union soldiers route the Confederates at the Battle of Philippi, the rebel troops retreated south.
-Confederate General Robert S. Garnett moved about 3,500 troops to Laurel Mountain and made camp at the base of the mountain.
+Confederate General Robert S. Garnett moved about 3,500 troops to Laurel Mountain and made camp at the mountain base.
 On July 6, General George B. McClellan ordered General Thomas A. Morris to advance from Philippi to Belington with about 5,000 Union troops.
 Skirmishing began on July 7 and lasted for five days, with the Union routing the Confederate troops.
-Upon hearing of the simultaneous defeat of forces at Rich Mountain, General Garnett retreated with his troops to Corrick’s Ford near Parsons where he soon became the first general officer to be killed in the war.
+Upon hearing of the simultaneous defeat of forces at Rich Mountain, General Garnett retreated with his troops to Corrick’s Ford near Parsons, where he soon became the first general officer to be killed in the war.

 Rich Mountain – July 11, 1861